RamisLao/ffnn-using-numpy-and-pandas/README.md

 ## Installing and Running ##

-A bit of docs to get the server up-and-running:
+A bit of docs to get the server (la foncha) up-and-running:

 Air runs on python 2.7.
 It uses the Bottle framework and the CherryPy server to support multithreading.
 The project is meant to be run under a virtualenv.
 The following steps should get it running: